Take a full tour of the Museum’s three floors here:

 360 View Tour of the Museum sponsored by:

-Cuckoo Construction presented by Hausmann Construction
+New Exhibits Cuckoo Construction presented by Hausmann Construction

 Cuckoo Construction, presented by Hausmann Construction, is our largest exhibit yet, a clock towering three stories from the lower level of the Museum all the way to the top floor.
 The foreman is a little cuckoo, chiming in with jokes on the hour and making walls of foam bricks come tumbling down every fifteen minutes.
 Let your little worker help build the walls by sending bricks up the conveyor belt.
 After the walls are built, they can slide down the material chute just in time to have the foam bricks fall from the cuckoo tower.
 The brick fall is a definite crowd pleaser!